Facebook Privacy & Security Guide: Everything You Need to Know [Updated]

 In case you have to connect to Facebook from a different computer, one normally used by other persons, don’t forget to log out of your account at the end of the session.

-When a website becomes popular, you can bet that scammers will be there, somehow trying to take advantage of it.
-Facebook is no exception to that, as it is the most popular social network in the world.
+When a website becomes popular, you can also assume that scammers will be there, somehow trying to take advantage of it.
+Facebook is no exception to that because it is the most popular social network in the world.